Ma3an Youth Mentor application information

 - Networking capabilities: Level of acquaintance with local stakeholders in ones’ community

 Essential “soft” skills and technical skills including:

-Selected Youth Mentors will be notified in January 2020 and will attend 2 rounds of 4-day Training of Trainers in February 2020 to enhance their skills, strengthen their Youth Mentor network, and learn the expectations of their role.
-Youth Mentors will attend a refresher training and team building activities to apply lessons learned during the remainder of their Youth Mentor commitment.
+Selected Youth Mentors will be notified in October 2021 and will attend 2 rounds of 4-day Training of Trainers in November and December 2021 to enhance their skills, strengthen their Youth Mentor network, and learn the expectations of their role.
+Youth Mentors will attend a refresher training in summer 2022 to apply lessons learned during the remainder of their Youth Mentor commitment.

 Serving as a Youth Mentor

-2020-2021 Youth Mentors awardees will have 18 months to complete implementation of their Youth Mentor activities.
-The Youth Mentor is a volunteer commitment of approximately 40 hours per month for 18 months.
+2021-2022 Youth Mentors Awardees will have 14 months to complete implementation of their Youth Mentor activities.
+The Youth Mentor is a volunteer commitment of approximately 40 hours per month for 14 months.
 Youth Mentors receive training, an honorarium, and the opportunity to develop and use professional leadership and soft skills by supporting youth in contributing to the resilient development of their communities.